cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 RSASP1 is as defined in {{Section 5.2.1 of !RFC8017}}.

 ~~~
-BlindSign(skS, blinded_msg)
+BlindSign(sk, blinded_msg)

 Parameters:
-- kLen, the length in bytes of the RSA modulus n
+- modulus_len, the length in bytes of the RSA modulus n

 Inputs:
-- skS, server private key
+- sk, server private key
 - blinded_msg, encoded and blinded message to be signed, a
   byte string

 Outputs:
-- blind_sig, a byte string of length kLen
+- blind_sig, a byte string of length modulus_len

 Errors:
 - "signing failure": Raised when the signing operation fails